Who is the Carpool Lane Guy?

 Is the Carpool Guy trying to overturn the Supreme Court’s Citizens United Decision?

-The point of the lawsuit is to get the Legislature to say what it means and to mean what it says.
-California state law says a person can be a human being and also can be a corporation, but inconsistently punishes drivers who rely on the language of the law in order to travel with a corporation.
+No. The point of contesting the traffic fine is to generate greater understanding, in a humorous way, that personhood for a fictional entity is absurd.
+California state law says a person can be a human being and also can be a corporation, but inconsistently punishes drivers who rely on the language of the law in order to travel with a corporation, such as Frieman did.

 Who else is involved in this movement, and are they available to speak to the media?